 Some churches raise the bar when it comes to recruiting small group leaders.
-You need to be a member for X amount of time, well versed in the church’s doctrinal statement, agree to a lifestyle covenant, etc. The more qualified the leader, the stronger the group will be…or so goes conventional wisdom.
+You need to be a member for X amount of time, well versed in the church’s doctrinal statement, agree to a lifestyle covenant, and so on.
+The more qualified the leader, the stronger the group will be…or so goes conventional wisdom.
 But is that really true?
+Who really makes the best small group hosts?

 My friend Ron Wilbur, one of Saddleback’s Small Groups Pastors, once told me I’d probably make a terrible small group leader.
 It wasn’t that he was trying to discourage me.
 Ron taught me something valuable when he said, “Your tendency will be to teach and answer all the questions, and you’ll kill the discussion and short-circuit the relationship-building process.”
 Now that I lead a small group in my home, I have to agree with Ron.
 If I’m not careful and intentional, I’ll be the bottleneck that holds my group back from being a healthy micro-community.